kreier/gps-relativity/README.md

 ### Conclusion

 A GPS satellite clock runs ahead of a ground clock by about 38.5 microseconds per day.
 This discrepancy is corrected in GPS system design to ensure accurate positioning calculations.
+These 38.5 microseconds relate to a location error of more than 11 kilometers!
+That's 8 meters every minute if not corrected.
+So for a precise location a good clock is neccessary, and the effects of general and special relativity have to be taken into account!